History of La Casona de Guacimal

 Guacimal: The Early 1900s

-The only road to this region was a dirt road, now paved and known as Highway 605 to Lagartos, which borders the south side of the property.
-There was a small trail to Santa Elena and to San Luis which were in the Guacimal district, near what is now known as Monteverde.
+The only road to this region from San Jose or Puntarenas was a dirt road, now paved and known as Highway 605 to Lagartos, which borders the south side of the property.
+There was a small trail to Santa Elena and to San Luis which back then belonged to the Guacimal district, near what is now known as Monteverde.
 The Monteverde Quakers came to settle in Costa Rica in the late 1940’s and passed through this region on their way up the mountain.

 La Casona was designed to accommodate the needs of the people in the entire region, as the next closest town was Puntarenas City.
-Guacimal was once a booming, busy town with a telegraph system and electricity supply, as it was home to the hydroelectric plant built in 1912 on the Guacimal River, which runs through the west boundary of the property.
-The hydroelectric plant supplied electricity to Las Juntas, the Las Juntas gold mines, and Puntarenas City..
+Guacimal was once a booming, busy town with telegraph and postal system and electricity supply, as it was home to the hydroelectric plant built in 1912 on the Guacimal River, which runs through the west boundary of the property.
+The hydroelectric plant supplied electricity to Las Juntas, the Las Juntas gold mines, and Puntarenas City.

 Everyone, including the Quakers, used this Comisariato-- the old equivalent of a modern downtown business center-- to buy supplies, exchange goods, and conduct business transactions such as loans to the Quakers to help them settle in their new home.
 Doctors and dentists would travel to La Casona to provide services to residents of the area.
 People from the mountains in the San Luis-Monteverde region would caravan with oxen carts using small trails created along the way using shovels and machetes.
 La Casona was a main stop to replenish supplies, rest and feed the animals, and continue onto the old Lagartos road towards Puntarenas port where the precious coffee harvest was sold.
 La Casona was also used by the people who transported gold from the La Guaria mines up the mountain using mules and horses.